schneik80/Fusion-Create-Discipline-Document/README.md

 {"PROJECT_ID":"a.1234ABCDERgh9101234ABCDERgh910","FOLDER_ID":"urn:adsk.wipprod:fs.folder:co.1234ABCDERgh910"}
 ```

-Note: Instead of "1234ABCDERgh910" you have your own values. **Save the JSON file** and ensure you provide it to your team members.
+> Note: Instead of "1234ABCDERgh910" you have your own values. **Save the JSON file** and ensure you provide it to your team members.

 You are now ready to use the Related Documents Add-In.
 You can add documents to the folder you chose to store the start documents.
-Each time the command is run it will check of new documents and update dynamicaly.
+Each time the command is run it will index the folder's documents and update.
 This check can take a second or so.

-**TIP:** If you save your start documents with the workspace you want to default to, this workspace will automatically default creating new related documents from these start documents.
+**TIP:** If you save your start documents with the workspace you want to default to, this workspace will automatically be active when the document opens.